Active Imagination

 If you know a thing or two about play therapy, you know the beneficial effects that come with allowing a child to express their active imagination through pretend situations.
 Children who play pretend can come up with their worlds and characters, through which they emulate some of the social skills they’ve observed in the real world and figure out how they apply to any given situation.

 These benefits can become even greater when children play pretend with other children.
-This allows them to learn about cooperation and compromise with others in a hands-on environment, instead of just from a parent.
+This allows them to learn about cooperation and compromise with others in an imaginative environment, instead of just from a parent.

 All these skills are skills that we should be fostering in our children because they can be applied to real-life situations.